 (Nothing screams culture shock quite like witnessing 9-year-old children drive motorbikes on mountain roads, innocent toddlers play contently alongside a cliff edge, or admirable mothers carry out hard labor with babies strapped to their backs.)

-Unlike neighboring Sapa, the Ha-Giang loop is an under the radar destination, hidden from the millions of tourists who visit Vietnam each year.
+Unlike neighboring Sapa, the Ha-Giang loop has gone under the radar of the backpacking trail in Vietnam, hidden from the millions of tourists who visit the country every year.

 Subsequently, the curious nomads who do venture to the Ha-Giang province are rewarded with raw, authentic, and off the beaten path adventure.